lijialuarco/php-chinese-numbers/README.md

 ## CHINESE NUMBER CONVERSION

-Expression numbers in any language helps you communicate useful information.
+Expressing numbers in any language helps you communicate useful information.

-If you are developing Chinese lexical knowledgebase or search engine (for example), you may want to complement text search results with number conversion and translation.
+If you are developing Chinese lexical knowledgebase or search engine with Chinese search results(for example), you may want to complement text search results with number conversion and translation.
+Feel free to use this as part of your solution.

 The possibilities for this [open source](#license) stack include (but are not limited to):